NewSurrey Mortgages Guide — Self-employed income, suites, pre-sales, and the five sub-markets.Read the guide

 Equity-based programs serve a wide range of homeowners whose financial strength is in their property.

-Retirees and Semi-Retired Homeowners
+Retirees and semi-retired homeowners

 When business income is reinvested, irregular, or structured in ways that reduce taxable income, your equity position can be the key to qualification.

-Seasonal or Contract Workers
+Seasonal or contract workers

 If your income fluctuates throughout the year but your property is mortgage-free or nearly so, equity-based programs recognize your stability through your asset base.